Read straight through, or jump to the section you want to read

-Identity governance and administration (IGA) systems, sometimes also called user provisioning, access governance or IAM systems, externalize the management of users, identity attributes and security entitlements out of individual systems and applications, into a shared infrastructure.
+Identity governance and administration (IGA) systems, sometimes also called user provisioning, access governance or identity and access management (IAM) systems, externalize the management of users, identity attributes and security entitlements out of individual systems and applications into a shared infrastructure.

-Identity governance and administration systems make the creation, management and deactivation of login accounts, home directories, mail folders and security entitlements faster, less costly and more reliable.
-This is done by automating business processes for as onboarding, change requests and deactivation for each user community and by linking these processes to the systems and applications that have account repositories.
+Identity governance and administration tools make the creation, management and deactivation of login accounts, home directories, mail folders and security entitlements faster, less costly and more reliable.
+Modern IGA is done by automating business processes for onboarding, change requests and deactivation for each user community and by linking these processes to the systems and applications that have account repositories.

 Identity governance and administration systems generally implement one or more of the following processes: